 The participant recognises that for fundraising challenges the charity will be paying the trip costs

 2.1.
-The charity will be acting on behalf of the participant in arranging and making tour arrangements
+The charity will be acting on behalf of the participant in arranging and making tour

 2.3.
-CA will share the details, provided by you at the time of registration, with the charity,
+CA will share the details, provided by the participant at the time of registration, with the charity,

 2.5.
 The participants will also receive from the charity a final balance confirmation showing the total

 3. Participant obligations

-It is the participant’s responsibility to ensure that the following actions are complied with prior to the trip:
+It is the participant’s responsibility to ensure that the following actions are complied with prior to

-(see Visa below)
+entry documents (see Visa below).